nachoSO/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+As I've mentioned above, I've decided to use the Udacity dataset, however, I've also created my own dataset following the course tips (for instance, two laps following the right lanes, two the left etc...)

 ![alt text][image2]